What does it take to run a successful content marketing campaign in Singapore?

 For many business owners, the content hub is usually a blog, which features their main content.
 The spokes, on the other hand, represent the content you repurpose to post on social media, emails, paid ads, slide shares, etc. In most cases, they’ll be promoting your main content.

-The communities or network that you create off the hub are to help you increase your content exposure, as well as the links, shares, and traffic your main content gets.
+The communities or networks that you create off the hub are to help you increase your content exposure, as well as the links, shares, and traffic your main content gets.

 Set Up an Editorial or Content Calendar